August 13, 2018

 The act of turning off your TV to save money on electricity may not make much difference.
-Running a modern TV for as long as 12 hours per day probably costs less than $10 per month.
+Running a modern TV for as long as 12 hours per day probably costs about $8 per month.
 The real expense associated with your television comes from the advertisements.
 Look around your home and in your driveway and you’ll probably see some of the fallout associated with watching television.
 Advertisers have convinced us that we need the latest and greatest gizmos, gadgets, cars, homes, and that we need to try the latest entree at our favorite chain restaurant before the deal goes away forever!
 Skipping the TV for some time spent with family or enjoying a good book may not only cost you less money in the long run, it’s priceless.

 The 30-Day Rule

 Here’s how it goes.
 If you want something, and that something isn’t an emergency, make a note of it and then wait 30 days before revisiting the idea of purchasing that item.
 Your smartphone is perfect for this because it’ll probably be in your hand when you first find the item you want to buy.
 Use a note keeping app or a reminder app to document the date and details about the item.
 After 30 days, the desire to purchase that item may have passed, or you may have concluded that you didn’t really need it in the first place.
 If you still want the item after 30 days – and it fits into your budget – go for it!